Neural Directional Filtering Using a Compact Microphone Array: INTRODUCTION

 \section{INTRODUCTION}

-In everyday life, we frequently encounter scenarios involving multiple sound sources, such as busy train stations, restaurants, concerts, and multi-party conferences.
-Often, the desired sounds are mixed with interfering sounds, making it difficult to focus on the sounds of interest.
-This challenge has motivated technologies such as beamforming, noise reduction, and source separation, widely employed in applications including hearing aids \cite{wang2008time, doclo2010acoustic, doclo2015multichannel, schroter2022low, cox2023overview, 10888674} and smart glasses \cite{levin2016near, SmartGlasses, zhang2025wearse}.
-Other applications require preserving the spatial cues of multiple sound sources to create immersive auditory experiences, particularly in virtual reality, wearable audio devices, and cinematic surround sound \cite{zhang2017surround, potter2022relative, rafaely2022spatial}.
-All applications mentioned before can greatly benefit from beamforming with a desired directivity pattern.
+\chg{Beamforming is a widely used technique to selectively attenuate interfering sources \cite{van1988beamforming}, thereby improving speech quality and intelligibility.
+Furthermore, beamforming with an appropriate directivity pattern enables precise spatial rendering of sound sources, preserving essential spatial cues when multiple sources are present.
+For example, a first-order \ac{DMA} can generate first-order Ambisonics \cite{4538682} without specialized recording systems, such as a SoundField microphone or an Eigenmike used in \cite{braun2011localization}.
+This demonstrates that spatial rendering via beamforming with an appropriate directivity pattern is an effective and flexible solution for capturing spatial sound.}

-Fixed beamforming \cite{elko2000superdirectional,brandstein2001microphone,benesty2018fixed} achieves a time-invariant directivity pattern by linearly filtering microphone array signals, where the filters are data-independent.
-The spatial filtering effect of fixed beamformers depends on the optimization criterion, commonly characterized using the directivity pattern, \ac{WNG}, and \ac{DF}.
-For example, delay-and-sum beamformers maximize the \ac{WNG} but often exhibit relatively poor directivity, whereas superdirective beamformers aim to maximize the \ac{DF} at the expense of lower \ac{WNG} \cite{brandstein2001microphone}.
-Alternatively, the \acp{DMA} \cite{elko2000superdirectional} and \ac{LS} beamformers \cite{ls_beamforming} offer a trade-off between \ac{WNG} and \ac{DF}.
+Fixed beamforming is a technique that can target a specific directivity pattern using data-independent linear filters to achieve a time-invariant spatial response \cite{elko2000superdirectional,brandstein2001microphone,benesty2018fixed}.
+The performance of fixed beamformers is typically evaluated in terms of their directivity pattern, \ac{WNG}, and \ac{DF}.
+For instance, \acp{DSB} maximize \ac{WNG} but generally provide limited directivity.
+In contrast, superdirective beamformers enhance \ac{DF} at the cost of reduced \ac{WNG} \cite{brandstein2001microphone}.
+Differential microphone arrays (\acp{DMA}) \cite{elko2000superdirectional, benesty2012study} and \ac{LS} beamformers \cite{ls_beamforming} offer a compromise between \ac{WNG} and \ac{DF}.
 However, \acp{DMA} often suffer from white-noise amplification at low frequencies when attempting to achieve highly directive patterns \cite{benesty2018fixed}. \ac{LS} beamformers can approximate a desired directivity pattern while ensuring a specified minimum \ac{WNG}, but when the number of microphones is small or when aiming for high directivity, significant deviations from the desired pattern can occur.
+Overall, achieving a highly directive pattern with fixed beamformers often requires a large number of microphones and a sufficiently large array.